finos/perspective/packages/perspective-viewer/README.md

 #### perspectiveViewer.getEditPort()
-Returns a promise that resolves to the element's edit port ID, used internally when edits are made using Hypergrid or DataGrid.
+Returns a promise that resolves to the element's edit port ID, used internally when edits are made using DataGrid.

 **Kind**: instance method of [<code>PerspectiveViewer</code>](#module_perspective-viewer..PerspectiveViewer)